 Acknowledgements.
 This work was carried out within the Swedish Wind Power Technology Centre (SWPTC).
-The financial support provided by academic and industrial partners including Göteborg Energi, Protrol, the Västra Götaland Region and the Swedish Energy Agency is gratefully acknowledged.
+The set-up of the test equipment was done by Göteborg Energi with support from Protrol, among several companies.
+The tests were performed in collaboration with Protrol, Göteborg Energi and Chalmers University of Technology.
+The cooperation is greatly acknowledged.